 Some goat treats:

-Ninja tip: Always lead a goat, do NOT pull.
-A goat will quickly put on the brakes if being pulled anywhere.
-If leading does not work, gently push from behind instead.
+SLCG PRO TIP: Always lead a goat, do NOT pull.
+A goat will quickly put on the brakes if forced to go anywhere.
+If leading does not work, you can try gently pushing from behind instead.
 You will get much better results with a push rather than a pull.

-When you train your goats never force your goats to do anything.
-First, you will damage the trust bond you are trying hard to establish and second you will not get the results you are hoping for.
+Training Tip #1.
+When you are training never force your goats to do anything.
+If you force them you will possibly damage the trust bond you are trying hard to establish.
+You will also most likely not get the results you are hoping for.

 If you give your goat guidance and patience she will usually do what you want.

-Ninja tip: NEVER EVER lose patience with a goat in the milk stand.
+Training Tip #2.
+NEVER EVER lose patience with a goat you are training or a goat you are trying to get on the milk stand.
 If you have a goat that is simply misbehaving.
 Stop.
 Take a deep breath and try again.
 If you are still having problems, remove the goat from the stand and try again later when you have both calmed down.

 If you want to succeed when you train your goats you need to have plenty of patience.

-Fast-forward to two years later.
-Now I have a doe that is terrified of anything new.
-She was due to deliver for the first time in a month and I was planning on milking her at 2 weeks after kidding.
-I also knew that with her skittish tendencies I was not going to attempt to train her to jump onto the milk stand pregnant so I chose to wait until after she kidded.
+Fast-forward to two years later into my goat-raising journey.
+In my now established herd, I had a doe that was terrified of anything new.
+She was due to deliver for the first time in a month and I was planning on milking her at the 2-week mark after kidding.
+I knew that with her skittish tendencies I was not going to attempt to train her to jump onto the milk stand pregnant as this might risk injury to her or her unborn kids.
+I instead chose to wait until after she kidded.

 Most of my goats can be trained in a few days, Wren, I knew, would take much longer.
-Knowing this going in helped to keep me calm and gentle when we trained.
+Knowing this going in helped to keep me calm and gentle while we worked on her training.

-After she kidded a beautiful doeling I gave her a few days to be with her kid before “class” began.
+After she kidded a beautiful doeling I gave her a few days to be with her kid before training began.
 This gave her time to adjust to motherhood and bond with her baby.

 The first step was to get her used to the stand, I took her over a few times a day and let her see it.
 I put her feed bowl on the stand so she would begin to associate the stand with food.
 After just a couple of days, I was able to get her to jump up on the stand and lock her in.
 I continued to feed her there every feeding for several days.
 Since I was not yet milking her I would instead use this time for much-needed maintenance on her coat and hooves.

-Hubs made this milk stand for me and I absolutely love it.
-You can see just how to build one here for or purchase a stand already made like this one.
+Hubby made this milk stand for me and I absolutely love it.
+You can see just how to build one here for free or you can purchase a stand like this metal one.

-If you are new to goat hobbles they are basically a canvas strap that loops around the does legs ABOVE the knee and are held together with velcro.
+If you are new to goat hobbles they are basically a canvas strap that loops around the doe’s legs ABOVE the knee and are held together with velcro.
 This strap safely holds the goat’s legs together so she cannot easily kick or buck, although she may still be able to jump.
+I have used hobbles successfully for years and they do not harm the goat but instead keep us both safe and free from injury.

 READ: HOW TO MILK A DIFFICULT GOAT USING USE HOBBLES

-I have been milking Wren for 3 seasons now and she has become my milking rock star!
-She is a lady in the stand, let’s me do all I need to do without having to rush and will stand patiently for any additional work.
+I have been milking Wren for 3 seasons now and I am happy to report that she has become my milking rock star.
+She is a lady in the stand, lets me do all I need to do without having to rush and will stand patiently for any additional work.

 Here is a video of what you can do when you train your goats.
 It is a little chaotic but you get the picture.
 You can literally teach your goats to do anything, even a feeding regimen that is more like a do-si-do at a square dance!